InterfaithCoding/GuessNumber/walkthrough.md

 26.    break
 ```

 The if-statement on line 25 checks if the guess is equal to the secret number.
-If it is, the program runs the break statement on line 26.
+If it is, the programme runs the break statement on line 26.

 A break-statement tells the execution to jump immediately out of the while-block to the first line after the end of the while-block.
 The break statement doesn’t bother rechecking the while loop’s condition.